 As mobile-friendly and smartphone technology has advanced the online shopping experience, e-commerce fashion industry statistics reveal that retailers are optimizing sites for the mobile user.
-96% of Americans now own a cellphone, increasing time spent online and raising expectations for a faster and immediate shopping experience.
+85% of Americans now own a smartphone, increasing time spent online and raising expectations for a fast and seamless shopping experience.
 Explore the e-commerce fashion industry statistics that are shaping changes in automation and buyer behaviors below.

 - In 2019, online fashion sales accounted for 28.24% of total retail e-commerce sales in the United States (Statista).